 Quantum-Geometric Duality Series

-Five papers developing a unified framework connecting gravitational decoherence, holographic dark energy, and information-theoretic bounds.
+Eight papers developing a unified framework connecting gravitational decoherence, holographic dark energy, information-theoretic bounds, and experimental predictions.
 Each paper is self-contained; Paper C provides the axiomatic foundation.

 Gravitational Decoherence via Entanglement-Geometry: Testing the Diósi-Penrose Hypothesis